johndpotts/learning-programming-journal/README.md

 - worked on utility classes at work

 ### 12-03-17
-## Change in goal structure
-- as of today, I will be changing my personal learning strategy to reflect more of an agile-type planning paradigm, with a backlog of "big-picture" goals, and sprint lengths of one week where I break sub-goals into "bite size" tasks.

 ## Weekly Sprint:
 - [x] complete "types and grammar" in YDKJS